Findom

 - 05Durkin (2007), Show Me the Money: Cybershrews and On-Line Money Masochists, Deviant Behavior 28(4):355-378first scholarly study of online money slavery; four-year participant observation; documentation of fraud-management and stigma strategies

-- 06McCracken & Brooks-Gordon (2021), Findommes, Cybermediated Sex Work, and Rinsing, Sexuality Research and Social Policy 18(4):837-854definition of rinsing; survey (n=56) plus netnography (n=195); spectrum from erotic power exchange to commercial transaction; bounded-authenticity consent and boundary maintenance and financial-pressure harm
+- 06McCracken & Brooks-Gordon (2021), Findommes, Cybermediated Sex Work, and Rinsing, Sexuality Research and Social Policy 18(4):837-854definition of rinsing; online survey (n=56) plus netnography (n=195); spectrum from erotic power exchange to commercial transaction; bounded-authenticity consent and boundary maintenance and financial-pressure harm

 - 07Diagnostic and Statistical Manual of Mental Disorders — Wikipediathe diagnostic manual lineage in which findom does not appear as a recognised paraphilia